martinjrobins/sabs-scientific-computing-linear-algebra/_episodes/02-matrix-decompositions.md

 A relativly simple LU algorithm can be described if we assume that no pivoting is required during a gaussian elimination.
-In this case, the gaussian elimination process is mearly a sequence of $p$ linear operations $E_1, E_2, ..., E_p$, with each operation
-$E_i$ being a row replacement that adds a multiple of one row to another below it (i.e.
+In this case, the gaussian elimination process is a sequence of $p$ linear operations $E_1, E_2, ..., E_p$, with each operation $E_i$ being a row replacement that adds a multiple of one row to another below it (i.e. $E_i$ is lower triangular).
+The final matrix after applying the sequence of row reductions is
-$E_i$ is lower triangular).
-The final matrix after applying the sequence of row reductions is $U$ in row echelon form, that is:
+$U$ in row echelon form, that is:

 $$
 E_p \cdots E_2 E_1 A = U